-16.15 Movement joints in the substrate should be continued through the system using purpose-made PVC, powdercoated galvanized steel or stainless steel trims (see Figure 7).
-In addition, surface-mounted movement joints can be installed, with the cage wire cut behind prior to application.
+16.15 Movement joints in the substrate should be continued through the systems using purpose-made PVC, powder-coated galvanized steel or stainless steel trims (see Figure 7) in addition, surface-mounted movement joints can be installed, with the cage wire cut behind prior to application.
 The basecoat should have a crack induced at the movement joint location.